orange-cloudfoundry/prometheus-addons-boshrelease/README.md

-## Adding the dashboards to prometheus
+## Adding the dashboards and alerts to grafana and alertmanager

 The release provides the needed opsfile to include the attached dashboards